-If you feel that something was graded incorrectly on an exam you may provide a hardcopy explanation within a week of when the exam is returned and solutions are provided.
-Keep in mind that the exam may be regraded in its entirety, and upon consideration of the explanation it may be determined that the exam deserves fewer points than given in the original grading.
+If you feel that something was graded incorrectly on an exam you may give a written explanation (specific procedures will be provided after the first exam) within a week of when the exam is returned and solutions are provided.
+The question or exam may be regraded in its entirety, and it may be determined that it deserves fewer points than given in the original grading.
 (Therefore it is in your interest to check carefully and make sure that something was really graded wrong before asking for the grading to be reconsidered.)
 Questions about project grading should be directed to the TA who graded the project (not the instructor or your teaching TA).